Sathwik332004/java-database-capstone/schema-design.md

 ## MongoDB Schema Design – Smart Clinic Management System

-This document defines the MongoDB schema for storing **prescriptions**, which complements the MySQL relational schema used for appointments, doctors, and patients.
+This Section defines the MongoDB schema for storing **prescriptions**, which complements the MySQL relational schema used for appointments, doctors, and patients.
 Since prescriptions often involve unstructured and evolving data like medications, notes, and dosage schedules, MongoDB is a natural fit.

 ---